VigneshDevHub/CampX/CONTRIBUTING.md

 ```

-### 4. Edit The .env.example File
+### 4. Create An .env File
-After loading up the codebase, rename the `.env.example` file to `.env` and fill in the required secrets from the corresponding sites linked.
+After loading up the codebase, create `.env` file, copy everything from the `.env.example` file and fill in the required secrets from the corresponding sites linked.

 ### 5. Make Your Changes